13 Cheap & Good Food Near Johor Bahru Checkpoint

 Address: 131 Jalan Trus, 80000 Johor Bahru

 Opening Hours: 8:00AM – 6:00PM (Daily)

 Tel: +607 – 224 7364

-Hua Mui Kopitiam started here since 1948 and has expanded to having a few outlets in Johor Bahru.
-This 2-storey coffee shop has super retro furnitures and sells traditional Hainanese style breakfast and signature hainanese chicken chop.
-Due to its long history and certified halal status, Muslims/ Malays will also dine here.
-Having freshly made toasted kaya butter bread using charcoal and soft-boiled eggs and chit chatting with old friends are commonly seen in Hua Mui.
-The coffee here is excellent – thick and fragrant, which is best paired with the kaya bread.
-If you are passing by in the morning, you will see many elderly uncles having traditional breakfast.
+Hua Mui Kopitiam started in 1948 and has expanded to a few outlets in Johor Bahru.
+The 2-storey coffee shop has super retro furniture and sells traditional Hainanese-style breakfast and signature hainanese chicken chop.
+Due to its long history and certified halal status, many Muslims/ Malays also dine here.
+Having freshly made kaya butter bread toasted over a charcoal fire and soft-boiled eggs sounds like the perfect start to any day.
+The coffee here is excellent – thick and fragrant.

 Restoran Reaz Corner

 Address: No.24A , Jalan Dhoby, Bandar Johor Bahru, 80000 Johor Bahru

 Opening Hours: 24 HOURS